L Sarhan is a former server and worked in restaurants for over 15 years. She enjoys sharing recipes and food knowledge.

 As we stand there in the egg section of our grocer or market, we are inundated with dozens of choices.
-The thought of the latest news bulletin or article about eggs and our health has us questioning everything, these days.
+The thought of the latest news bulletin or article about eggs and our health has us questioning everything these days.
 With the mounting health concerns across the globe, many researchers, doctors, and health gurus look toward the diet we consume in the 21st century.
 Eggs are good.
 Eggs are bad.
-Wait...no, they are good again.
+Then, they are good again.
 Nope, they are definitely bad.
-Well, maybe it is just the yoke but the egg whites are alright.
-Scratch that, eggs don't have as much bad cholesterol as once thought so, they are good again.
-Wait...only the brown eggs are the good eggs.
-Hold up... it is the brown eggs that are organic, cage-free, non-GMO that are fine to eat.
+Well, maybe it is just the yoke, but the egg whites are alright.
+Scratch that—eggs don't have as much bad cholesterol as once thought, so they are good again.
+Wait ... only the brown eggs are the good eggs.
+Hold up ... it is the brown eggs that are organic, cage-free, non-GMO that are fine to eat.

-Most of the information we get is grossly eggs-agerated.
-So, are brown eggs better than white eggs or does it really matter in the first place?
+Most of the information we get is grossly eggs-aggerated.
+So, are brown eggs better than white eggs?
+Does it really matter in the first place?